cloudfoundry/community/toc/working-groups/app-runtime-deployments.md

 - Maintain public roadmaps for each reference deployment.
 - Collaborate with other Working Groups to ensure that App Runtime components are integrated regularly into the community deployments.
 - Provide the community with tooling and reference pipelines needed to build and release the CF reference deployments.
 - Provide the community with test suites to assess functionality and behavioral compatibility of a CF deployment.
+Collaborate with other Working Groups on the test suites.
 - Publicly operate the tooling and reference pipelines to build and release CF reference deployments regularly.
 - Provide sensible defaults and sufficient configurability in the reference deployments for the needs of the community, contributors, and commercializing vendors while maintaining reasonable scope for the working group operation.
 - Ensure upgrade pathways for reference deployments, with disruptive changes communicated clearly.